-It is now a tidy, little waterfront community.
+The town is now a tidy, little waterfront community.
 There are a few of the big Victorian homes left, but not many.
-The summer cottages are more prevalent.
-They’re now year-round homes.
-A number of modern condos now line the cliff-tops.
+Summer cottages are more prevalent, but they’ve been rehabbed into year-round homes.
+Modern condos now line the cliff-tops.